 VVA remains concerned that substance abuse disorders among our nation's veterans are not being adequately addressed.
-The relatively high rate of drug and alcohol abuse among veterans (much of which is self-medication to deal with untreated PTSD and TBI) is causing significant suffering for veterans and their families.
+The relatively high rate of drug and alcohol use and abuse among veterans (much of which is self-medication to deal with unacknowledged and/or untreated PTSD and TBI) is causing significant suffering for veterans and their families.
+Add to this the national crisis over opioids, which too many war-wounded vets take to alleviate pain, and the VA has to deal with a daunting situation.

-Hence, we urge Congress to direct the SecVA to provide quarterly reports, beginning with a baseline report by each Veterans Integrated Service Network (VISN) and each VA Medical Center (VAMC), on the number and type of mental health clinicians, especially those who treat veterans for PTSD and substance abuse.
+We urge Congress to direct the SecVA to provide quarterly reports, beginning with a baseline report by each Veterans Integrated Service Network (VISN) and each VA Medical Center (VAMC), on the number and type of mental health clinicians, especially those who treat veterans for PTSD and substance abuse.